ProfLehman/cs111_spring_2026/topics/exam3_python/python_exam_3_review.md

 # Exam 3 covers Python programming and Ethics

 * Students may use a 1-page (8.5” by 11” front/back) help guide on the exam
-* Review class notes, examples on course web site, book, and Python assignments
+* Review class notes, examples on the course website, book, and Python assignments

 ## Topics
 * Current Ethical Issues (briefly describe several current examples)
 * Ethical Analysis (facts, issues, people affected, consequences, faith/values) note: be able to list these questions that should be addressed
 * IPO (Input, Output, Processing) for planning, recognize flowchart symbols
 * comments # and """
-* valid variable names (start with letter, then letter, number, underscore)
+* valid variable names (start with a letter, then letter, number, underscore)
 * variable types number int (7, 2700, -8), float (3.14, -98.6), str ("abc", ‘abc’, "46750")
-* use print to display text and variables on single line, end=””
+* use print to display text and variables on a single line, end=””
 * use print formatting f”text {variable}” including formatting to one {v:.1f} or two{v:.1f} decimal places
 * arithmetic operations (*, /, + -), order of precedence ie. parenthesis, exponents, mult/div, add/sub
 * input values from keyboard using input statement and convert to int or float